-We have identified diesel exhaust as the toxic air pollutant most harmful to Washington citizens.
+We have identified diesel exhaust as the toxic air pollutant most harmful to people who live in Washington.
 It causes or contributes to asthma, heart and lung diseases, and cancer.
-We help fleet managers find grants, use cleaner fuels, reduce idling, install exhaust retrofit equipment, and replace old engines with newer, cleaner technology.
+To reduce diesel emissions, we help fleet managers find grants, replace old engines, install exhaust retrofit equipment, reduce idling, and use cleaner fuels.

 Washington's largest sources of diesel exhaust